 - If this happens, you can heat the frosting gently over a hot water bath, stirring constantly with a whisk.
 This sometimes helps the butter melt into the pudding.

 - If you heat the ingredients too much, the butter could melt completely, making fatty puddles in the pudding.
 You will need to start over if this happens.

 - You can try a different buttercream frosting.
 This recipe describes a typical German buttercream.
-Italian buttercream does not need the ingredients to be room temperature and can be finished in about an hour, or French buttercream found on this page is another option.
+Italian buttercream does not need the ingredients to be room temperature and can be finished in about an hour, or French buttercream is another option.